Spain: Climate

 Apart from these main types, other sub-types can be found, like the alpine climate in areas with very high altitude, the humid subtropical climate in areas of northeastern Spain and the continental climates (Dfc, Dfb / Dsc, Dsb) in the Pyrenees as well as parts of the Cantabrian Range, the Central System, Sierra Nevada and the Iberian System, and a typical desert climate (BWk, BWh) in the zone of Almería, Murcia and eastern Canary Islands.
 Low-lying areas of the Canary Islands average above 18.0 C during their coolest month, thus having influences of tropical climate, although they cannot properly be classified as tropical climates, as according to AEMET, their aridity is high, thus belonging to an arid or semi-arid climate.

-Spain is one of the countries that is most affected by the climate change in Europe.
+Spain is one of the countries that is most affected by climate change in Europe.
 In Spain, which already has a hot and dry climate, extreme events such as heatwaves are becoming increasingly frequent.
 The country is also experiencing more episodes of drought and increased severity of these episodes.
 Water resources will be severely affected in various climate change scenarios.
 To mitigate the effects of climate change, Spain is promoting an energy transition to renewable energies, such as solar and wind energy.

 Fauna and flora

-The Iberian wolf in Castile and Leon.
+The Iberian wolf in Castile and León.
 The region has 25% of the land covered by Natura 2000 protected natural spaces.

 The fauna presents a wide diversity that is due in large part to the geographical position of the Iberian peninsula between the Atlantic and the Mediterranean and between Africa and Eurasia, and the great diversity of habitats and biotopes, the result of a considerable variety of climates and well differentiated regions.

 The vegetation of Spain is varied due to several factors including the diversity of the terrain, the climate and latitude.
 Spain includes different phytogeographic regions, each with its own floral characteristics resulting largely from the interaction of climate, topography, soil type and fire, and biotic factors.
 The country had a 2019 Forest Landscape Integrity Index mean score of 4.23/10, ranking it 130th globally out of 172 countries.

 Within the European territory, Spain has the largest number of plant species (7,600 vascular plants) of all European countries.

 In Spain there are 17.804 billion trees and an average of 284 million more grow each year.